-It turns out, his opinion is pretty standard for a large portion of our population.
+It turns out, his response is pretty standard for a large portion of our population.

 The Weight of Air when Hot or Cold

 One of the first things that you need to understand is the fact that Air, you know, that stuff we all breath, is a gas.
-Yes, we walk around in an enormous cloud of gas.
+So yes, we walk around on our planet in an enormous cloud of gas.

-Gas that is mostly Oxygen, which is, of course,the part that we all breath and that is one of the many critical things that allow us to live on our planet.
+This gas is mostly Oxygen, which is, of course,the part that we all breath and that is one of the many critical things that supports life on our planet.

 Now, this Gas that we commonly call AIR, has weight.
 Air is less dense, and thus lighter when it is warm, than it is when it is Cold.